 Last time, we discussed the power of the Holy Spirit, and how He worked on the Day of Pentecost.
 This third member of the Trinity worked directly in and through Peter to deliver a powerful sermon and in the hearts of 3,000 men and women who heard Peter’s message, enabling them to respond in repentance and faith in Jesus Christ.
 These new believers, joined with the early church in the power of this same Holy Spirit and strengthened by biblical teaching and fellowship, effectively spread the gospel to the uttermost parts of the earth, which includes the places where you and I are residing right now.

 On the vertical side, God working in Paul, Paul readily acknowledges that his competence to fulfill his calling as an apostle came not from himself, but his competence was given directly by the Spirit of God (2 Cor.
 3:5-6).
+(See also Paul’s conversion in Acts 9:15, where the Lord told Ananias that Paul was His chosen instrument to carry the Gospel to the Gentiles.)
 Later in this same letter, we read that in Paul’s weakness, God gave His all-sufficient grace and strength (2 Cor.
 12:9).
 Paul was fully confident that God, who began a good work to recreate Him in Christ, would continue to sanctify him to complete that work until Jesus returned (Phil.
 1:6).
 (See also Phil.
 2:13).
 God must first do a work in us so that we are fully prepared for Him to work through us.

 In a similar manner, in 1 Thes.
 1:2-3, we read that Paul thanks God for the church in Thessalonica, specifically remembering their faithful work and loving labor, which he described in verse 8: “The Lord’s message rang out from you . . . your faith in God has become known everywhere.”
 His relationship is so tight with this local Body of Christ that he gets a little emotional, as a father would his own children: “How can we thank God enough for you in return for all the joy we have in the presence of our God because of you?
 Night and day we pray most earnestly that we may see you again and supply what is lacking in your faith” (1 Thes.
 3:9-10).